Keeping stock out of waterways

 - types of grazing and stock not covered by the above rule, and

 - areas identified for special protections under subregional rules.

 Stock is permitted only if all of the following criteria can be met:

 - The use or disturbance of the bed and banks of the waterway does not result in pugging or de-vegetation that exposes bare earth in the bed and banks of a lake or river.

 - There is no conspicuous change in colour or clarity of the water.

 - Cattle are not permitted to stand in any lake located in a lake zone, classified as a high naturalness waterbody, or any lake outside of the hill and high-country area (other than any farm pond specifically constructed to provide stock water and that has no outlet to a lake, river, artificial watercourse or wetland).

 - They are not in a Cultural Land Values Management Area.

-These rules apply to include not only rivers and lakes less than 1 metre wide, but the following specific waterways, in which additional subregional rules apply:
+These rules apply to not only rivers and lakes less than one metre wide, but the following specific waterways, in which additional subregional rules apply: